Mortgage points calculator

 Discount total interest

-Buying a home can offer so many options that you may not be able to really make the right decisions about the loan you are looking for.
-One of the many options that you may have is that of paying points.
-By paying points on your mortgage, you lessen the overall cost of your monthly mortgage payment because you are paying the points ahead of time.
-Points are paid up front and are designed to be the amount of your mortgage interest.
-If you pay points, you pay a one time fee to reduce the initial interest rate on your loan.
+Buying a home presents so many options that it can be hard to make the right decisions about the loan you are looking for.
+One of those options is paying points.
+By paying points on your mortgage, you lower the overall cost of your monthly mortgage payment because you are paying some of the interest ahead of time.
+Points are paid up front and represent a portion of your mortgage interest.
+If you pay points, you pay a one-time fee to reduce the initial interest rate on your loan.
 Should you use them?
 Perhaps they are right for you, but they may not be.
-You can use a mortgage calculator to help you to see if this is a good decision for you or if you are better off using your money for something else.
+A mortgage points calculator can help you see whether this is a good decision for you or whether your money is better used for something else.

-Should You Use Points On Your Loan?
+Should You Pay Points On Your Loan?

 Original interest rate you qualify for: 6.5%